git-bug/git-bug/README.md

 </div>

-Would it be nice to not have to rely on a web service somewhere to deal with bugs ?

-Would it be nice to be able to browse and edit bug reports offline?

-`git-bug` is a distributed bug tracker embedded in `git`.
-It uses git's internal storage so **no files are added in your project**.
+`git-bug` is a bug tracker that:

-As you would do with commits and branches, you can push your bugs to the same git remote you are already using to collaborate with other people.
+- **fully embed in git**: you only need your git repository to have a bug tracker
+- **is distributed**: use your normal git remote to collaborate, push and pull your bugs !
+- **works offline**: in a plane or under the sea ? keep reading and writing bugs
+- **prevent vendor locking**: your usual service is down or went bad ? you already have a full backup
+- **is fast**: listing bugs or opening them is a matter of milliseconds
+- **doesn't pollute your project**: no files are added in your project
+- **integrate with your tooling**: use the UI you like (CLI, terminal, web) or integrate with your existing tools through the CLI or the GraphQL API
+- **bridge with other bug trackers**: [bridges](#bridges) exist to import and soon export to other trackers.

-:construction: This is for now a proof of concept.
+:construction: This is now more than a proof of concept, but still not fully stable.
 Expect dragons and unfinished business. :construction:

 ## Install

-### Go get
+<details><summary>go get</summary>

 ```shell
 go get -u github.com/MichaelMure/git-bug
 ```